dsriseah/ursys/_ur_addons/comment/README.md

   * has no comments
   * has unread comments
   * has read comments
-  It passes on the collection_ref to the CommentThread components.
+  It passes on the cref to the CommentThread components.

 * `COMMENTVOBJS` are a flat array of data sources for CommentThread ojects.
   It handles the UI view state of the each comment in the thread.